MistXrageYT/MistXrageYT/README.md

 - 🌱 I’m currently learning editing, gfx, javascript, reactjs and more.
 - 📫 How to reach me ...

-You Can find me in Instgram, Youtube, Twitter by using this handle @MistXrageYT
+You Can find me on Instgram, Youtube, Twitter by using this handle @MistXrageYT
 - folllow me